-The Bilingual Resource Navigator provides personalized, one-on-one support to employees of WorkLife’s member employers.
-Navigators work alongside employees to help them find resources and solutions to life challenges at home and work and promote their long term stability and wellness.
-Navigators assist with a wide variety of challenges so employees are mentally and emotionally able to show up and be engaged at work, including: housing, childcare, transportation, finances and budgeting, mental health, and food and nutrition.
+The Bilingual Resource Navigator (Spanish) provides personalized, one-on-one support to employees of WorkLife’s member employers.
+Navigators work alongside employees to help them find resources and solutions to life challenges at home and work and promote their long-term stability and wellness.
+Navigators assist with a wide variety of challenges, so employees are mentally and emotionally able to show up and be engaged at work including: housing, childcare, transportation, finances and budgeting, mental health, and food and nutrition.
 Navigators help employees access and make use of community resources, government programs, and employer benefits.
 Navigators offer this support in-person, on-site at employees’ work location, over the phone, and through email and text.
-Navigators also build relationships with supervisors and Human Resources staff to ensure employees make use of WorkLife services and with community agencies so WorkLife continues to build a pool of effective resources and resource partnerships.
+Navigators also build relationships with supervisors and Human Resource staff to ensure employees make use of WorkLife services and with community agencies so WorkLife continues to build a pool of effective resources and resource partnerships.

 Essential & Primary Responsibilities

 - Assess employee needs, create goal plans, and connect to community resources and workplace benefits to overcome barriers to work.
 Provide follow-up coaching supports to address short and long term needs.

 - Provide basic financial coaching around budgeting, credit building, and spending behaviors and barriers.

 - Become and serve as an expert in resources around housing, transportation, legal assistance, food assistance, childcare, health/mental health, career and financial coaching resources.

 - Use task and time management tools to bring daily work to consistent completion.

 - Collect and accurately enter data on service delivery through our database.
 Effectively engage employees to capture qualitative data and employee stories to demonstrate service impact.

 - Present on navigator services and represents WorkLife to large and small audiences during employer events

 - Develop and maintains employer member relationships.
 Actively seeks to understand employer culture, challenges, expectations, and needs.

 Required Skills, Experience, and Qualities

 - Bilingual Spanish / English.
 Fluency in both languages required.

 - Excellent verbal and written communication skills.
-Able to communicate effectively to employees of disparate backgrounds, education levels, cultures, etc.
+Able to communicate effectively to employees of different backgrounds, education levels, cultures, etc.